Kuker-Van Til Nature Preserve

 History

-Property owners Bernard (Bud) and Edith (Edie) Van Til watched as development engulfed the land around their property that had been in Edie’s family since 1932.
-For years they resisted the pressure to sell to developers, and worked instead to preserve the property in a natural state.
+Bernard (Bud) and Edith (Edie) Van Til purchased the property from Edie’s family in the 40s.
+They watched as development engulfed the land around their property.
+For years they resisted the pressure to sell to developers and worked instead to preserve the property in a natural state.
 After Bud’s death, Edie began talking with the Land Conservancy about ways to protect the land forever.